leomotors/anime-captcha/README.md

 - Now has many routes✨

-- [COMING SOON] Statistics and play history
+- Animations🤩 and miscellaneous design changes

-- [COMING SOON] Better responsiveness for mobile and various screen sizes
+- [IN PROGRESS] Statistics and [Done] Play history

-- Miscellanous design changes
+- Much better responsiveness for mobile and various screen sizes

 Changelog: [./CHANGELOG.md](./CHANGELOG.md)